pennlabs/django-rest-live/README.md

 The goal of this project is to be as close to a drop-in realtime solution as possible for projects already using Django REST Framework.

-The only change to your existing code is to add a mixin to the REST Framework view that you want to make realtime-capable:
+After running `pip install django-rest-live`, The only change to your existing code is to add a mixin to the REST Framework view that you want to make realtime-capable:

 ```python
 from rest_framework.viewsets import ModelViewSet